mohammed0xff/micro-instagram/README.md

 * Synchronous communication involves making HTTP requests to other services
 * Asynchronous communication involves using message queues or publish-subscribe mechanisms to send messages between services.

 Remember we always want to ask the question first before jumping on solutions. keeping an image of what's going on in the back of your mind and filling gaps in it one step at a time.

-Great job on your tutorial!
-Here's a suggestion to finalize the text:

 When building a microservices architecture, it's important to consider how and what the services will communicate.
 Let's consider our instagram-like application, for example : When someone follows you on instagram, the `User Service` creates a follow between you and the follower.
 The `Notification Service` then sends you a notification about the new follow.

-To enable this communication, the `User Service` could send a synchronous HTTP request to the Notification Service or use asynchronous communication using a message queue.
+To enable this communication, the `User Service` could send a synchronous HTTP request to the `Notification Service` or use asynchronous communication using a message queue.
 If the action of follow only concerns the `Notification Service`, a synchronous HTTP request would be a fine choice.
-However, if the follow concerns not just the `Notification Service` but more than one service, like the Feed Service, it's better to use a publish-subscribe mechanism with a message bus like RabbitMQ or Apache Kafka.
+However, if the follow concerns not just the `Notification Service` but more than one service, like the `Feed Service`, it's better to use a publish-subscribe mechanism with a message bus like RabbitMQ or Apache Kafka.

 Also using synchronous communication may not always be the best solution.
-For example, when the User Service creates a follow between two users, it doesn't need to wait for the Notification Service to send the notification.
+For example, when the User Service creates a follow between two users, it doesn't need to wait for the `Notification Service` to send the notification.
 Therefore, using synchronous communication in this case would add unnecessary latency.
-Instead, using asynchronous communication with a message queue allows the `User Service` to continue with its job, while the Notification Service processes the event in the background and sends the notification when it's ready.
+Instead, using asynchronous communication with a message queue allows the `User Service` to continue with its job, while the `Notification Service` processes the event in the background and sends the notification when it's ready.
 This approach improves the performance and scalability of the application.
 We will explore other use cases of synchronous communications later in this tutorial.

 On the other hand, message buses are a beautiful solution because they allow you to publish an event whenever something happens.
 Whoever needs to handle that event can subscribe to it and respond accordingly.
 This approach provides a scalable solution and helps to decouple services, making it easier to maintain and modify the application over time.